grinnell-cs/csc151-dh/_eboards/eboard02-3.md

 ### Upcoming activities

+* Grinnell Quadrangular Febraury 5 at 1pm.

+Uncredited

 * Track and Field Saturday in the Field House.
-* Grinnell Quadrangular Febraury 5 at 1pm.

 ### Upcoming work